nickjj/ansible-playbooks/rails-basic/README.md

 ## Having issues and are wondering what to do?

 Make sure you check out the [general documentation](https://github.com/nickjj/ansible-playbooks#general-information-and-terminology).
 Please open a ticket if you find a bug.

-## Important things left to do for this playbook

-A way to manage your rails processes.
-This is more complicated than it appears at first glance because each rails app is very different.
-You may have sidekiq while I do not.
-Perhaps you're using unicorn while I'm using puma.
-There's many combinations.

-One thing is for sure, the process actions will be coded with SystemV (`/etc/init.d`) and then monitored with monit.
-I have not had the time to think of a way to set it all up where people can control and monitor arbitrary processes in an easy way.
-If anyone wants to discuss this then feel free to open a ticket.

 ## License